-- Hyper-V comes with native support for persistent memory, encrypted network virtualization, d.VMMQ, cloud backup, and several innovative administration tools.
+- Hyper-V has native support for persistent memory, encrypted network virtualization, d.VMMQ, cloud backup, and several innovative administration tools.

-Oracle VirtualBox is a free hosted hypervisor that allows users to create x86 virtual machines.
-This cross-platform software is one of the easiest ways to achieve total Linux system emulation in your Windows PC.
+Oracle VirtualBox is a free-hosted hypervisor that allows users to create x86 virtual machines.
+This cross-platform software is one of the easiest ways to achieve total Linux system emulation on your Windows PC.

 You can install any of your favorite Linux distributions from inside an already installed and running Windows OS.
-Although many people don’t like virtual machines to start with, if you are looking to set up a fully functional Linux guest OS, then they are a solid bet.
+Although many people don’t like virtual machines, if you want to set up a fully functional Linux guest OS, they are a solid bet.

 Features of VirtualBox

-- VirtualBox is developed using highly optimized C, C++, and x86 assembly code, resulting in a significantly increased performance.
+- VirtualBox is developed using highly optimized C, C++, and x86 assembly code, significantly increasing performance.

-- Oracle maintains the software pretty well, and newer features accompanied by bug fixes are added frequently.
+- Oracle maintains the software well, frequently adding newer features accompanied by bug fixes.

-- VirtualBox is a solid choice for powering resource-intensive cloud servers and for software testing.
+- VirtualBox is a solid choice for powering resource-intensive cloud servers and software testing.

 - The open-source nature of Oracle VirtualBox allows third-party developers to extend the functionality as per their requirements.

-“andLinux” is a robust, modern-day Linux environment designed to run natively inside Microsoft Windows systems.
+“andLinux” is a robust, modern-day Linux environment designed to run natively inside Microsoft Windows.
 It packs a complete Ubuntu system using coLinux as its kernel and Xming for the standard X server.

-It is one of the most efficient Linux emulators for Windows since it requires no virtual machine for running Linux and performs well across all major Windows versions.
-Instead, andLinux implements operating system-level virtualization for achieving its end goal.
+It is one of the most efficient Linux emulators for Windows since it requires no virtual machine to run Linux and performs well across all major Windows versions.
+Instead, andLinux implements operating system-level virtualization to achieve its end goal.